sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/gertboard-wiringpi-intro.md

 We will use the same pin BCM numbering as is used on the Gertboard by selecting the `-g` option.

-You can blink the led on a pin using the following command
+You can blink the LED on a pin using the following command

 ```
 gpio -g blink 22